slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Money management and healthy habits: pay your son for each mile he rides his bike (with interest on what he decides not to spend).
 - Deal with failure: «How did you fail today?» The best gift you can give your children is failure.
 By treating everything like a major risk, we prevent kids from learning how to judge the truly dangerous, from the simply unfamiliar.
 Parents prevent their kid from dying but as they get older they shouldn’t prevent them from living.

+> *"Children are a poor man’s riches." (...)
+"A father is someone you look up to no matter how tall you grow."
+-- Proverbs*

+> *"When you teach your son, you teach your son’s son."
+-- Talmud*

+> *"Don’t force your children into your ways, for they were created for a time different from your own."
+-- Plato*

+> *"The father who does not teach his son his duties is equally guilty with the son who neglects them."
+-- Confucius*

+> *"To a father growing old nothing is dearer than a daughter."
+-- Euripides*

+> *"My family history begins with me, but yours ends with you."
+-- Iphicrates*

+> *"Children begin by loving their parents.
+After a time they judge them.
+Rarely, if ever, do they forgive them."
+-- Oscar Wilde*

+> *"Your naked body should belong only to those who fall in love with your naked soul."
+-- Charlie Chaplin (in a letter to his daughter, Geraldine)*

+> *"Some day you will know that a father is much happier in his children’s happiness than in his own.
+I cannot explain it to you: it is a feeling in your body that spreads gladness through you."
+-- Honore de Balzac*

+> *"I cannot think of any need in children as strong as the need for a father’s protection."
+-- Sigmund Freud*

+> *"Nothing affects the life of a child so much as the unlived life of its parent."
+-- Carl Jung*

+> *"The hardest job kids face today is learning good manners without seeing any."
+-- Fred Astaire*

 > *"My father always said there are four things a child needs: plenty of love, nourishing food, regular sleep, and lots of soap and water.
 After that, what he needs most is some intelligent neglect."
 -- Ivy Baker Priest*

-> *"I cannot think of any need in children as strong as the need for a father’s protection."
--- Sigmund Freud*

 > *"One of the greatest things a father can do for his children is to love their mother."
 -- Howard W. Hunter*

-> *"Nothing affects the life of a child so much as the unlived life of its parent."
--- Carl Jung*

 > *"My father didn’t tell me how to live.
 He lived and let me watch him do it."
 -- Clarence Budington Kelland*